code-shaper/code-shaper-website/docs/getting-started/setting-up-a-monorepo.md

 # Add the following lines to the scripts section of your
 # root package.json:
-"storybook": "cd storybook && npm run storybook", "build-storybook": "cd storybook && build-storybook -s public"
+"storybook": "cd storybook && npm run storybook", "build-storybook": "cd storybook && npm run build-storybook"

 # In the root directory, run:
 cd storybook